 How to plant in pots without drainage holes

 If double potting or using a saucer isn’t an option, you can directly plant in pots without drainage holes.
-However, if you choose this option, it is key to make sure you carefully monitor how much you water your plant.
+However, if you choose this option, make sure you carefully monitor how much you water your plant.

-To plant in a pot without drainage holes, simply place your plant in a planter filled with its preferred blend of potting soil.
-But in order for your plant to thrive, it’s essential to remember these next few tips.
+To plant in a pot without drainage holes, simply place your plant in a container filled with its preferred blend of potting soil.
+In order for your plant to thrive, it’s essential to remember these next few tips.

 The water you pour in isn't going out